Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The city was once known as Burdigala, and served as the capital of the Roman province of Aquitaine.

-Though the grapes are long gone, the ruins of the Palais Gallien Roman amphitheater remain right in the center of Bordeaux.
+Though the grapes are long gone from the Palais Gallien, there are Roman amphitheater remains right in the center of Bordeaux.

-Lonely Planet Bordeaux is the guidebook I've used for this city – clear, succinct and with plenty of up-to-date advice and things to do in Bordeaux.
-But get the hard copy: I find the Kindle version not very user friendly.
+This Lonely Planet Bordeaux pocket guide is light, clear, succinct and with plenty of up-to-date advice and things to do in Bordeaux.
+BUY FROM AMAZON

-The amphitheater was built in the 3rd century AD and was quite large, with capacity for 17,000 spectators.
+The amphitheater was built in the 3rd century CE and was quite large, with capacity for 17,000 spectators.

-It is thought to have been built in anticipation of a visit by Emperor Caracalla (one of Rome's more bloodthirsty emperors and well known for the Rome baths that carry his name), and like Rome's Colosseum, gladiator games were held there.
+It is thought to have been built in anticipation of a visit by Emperor Caracalla (one of Rome's more bloodthirsty emperors and well known for the Rome baths that carry his name), and, like Rome's Colosseum, gladiator games were held here.

 The amphitheater was sacked by the Franks of Gaul and may have burned for two solid days, after which it was abandoned.
 It would take centuries before taking measures to protect it.